hm-badhon/Prosthetic-Limb-Control-using-Electromyography-EMG-Sensor/README.md

 ## Overview

-This project demonstrates a robotic arm controlled by an EMG (Electromyography) sensor.
-The system interprets muscle signals captured by the EMG sensor to control the movements of the robotic arm.
-This README provides an overview of the project, instructions for setup, and guidelines for contributors.
+This project showcases a robotic arm controlled by an EMG (Electromyography) sensor.
+The system interprets muscle signals captured by the EMG sensor to enable precise control over the movements of the robotic arm.
+This README provides an overview of the project, setup instructions, and guidelines for contributors.

 ## Table of Contents